 - Salad Wraps made from a favourite crepe/pancake/flatbread recipe of choice filled with avocado, sliced cucumber, capsicum, rocket, baby english spinach leaves, tomato.
 Season with sea salt and pepper or a drizzle of vinaigrette dressing.
 You can add any left over roast meat or chicken, or cook up sliced mushrooms and onion and make a warm mushroom and salad wrap.
 Options are endless.

 - Sandwich of choice using Grain-free Bread or a favourite crepe/pancake/flatbread recipe as a bread substitute.
 The bread rolls are fantastic and my preferred choice if I need to pack a lunch.

 - My absolute preferred choice would be making up a huge salad using a quality protein such as tuna, chicken, roast meat, salmon (tinned or smoked) or beans.
-Meal tastes completely different by varying the protein source and details like dressing, capers, finely sliced red onion, shallots, salad leaves, herbs.
+The meal tastes completely different by varying the protein source and details like dressing, capers, finely sliced red onion, shallots, salad leaves, herbs.
 You could do this option every day of the week and have a different meal each time.
-Make your own dressing as commerical ones nearly always have hidden grains.
+Make your own dressing as commercial ones nearly always have hidden grains.